It is your choice who you welcome to join you at the birth (or not).

 Where can I learn more about midwifery?
 Our state's midwifery association is a great place to learn about licensed midwifery in Washington.
 Visit MAWS 's website.
 To learn more about the Midwives Model of Care, see the Citizens for Midwifery website.

 What is Included in Midwifery Care?
 I offer comprehensive maternity care.
-That means all your prenatal care, labor, delivery (which I prefer to call "birth"), immediate postpartum and 6-8 week follow-up postpartum care.
-I use the same schedule and offer the same testing as physicians, except that I include more time for informational discussions so that you have time to consider your options, do your research, and ask questions before deciding what's right for you.
+That means all your prenatal care, labor, delivery (which I prefer to call "birth"), immediate postpartum and 6-8 weeks of follow-up postpartum care.
+I use the same schedule for prenatal care and offer the same testing as physicians, except that I include more time for informational discussions so that you have time to consider your options, do your research, and ask questions before deciding what's right for you.
+There is also space to spend addressing emotional and overall wellbeing, planning, and getting to know you as an individual.
 Appointments last 45 minutes to an hour, including a free consultation before care is initiated.
+The postpartum care schedule and access to support is greatly increased over hospital-based courses of care.
 I do my own blood draws to save you trips to the lab and provide continuity of care.
-Blood and urine lab tests, paps, and ultrasounds are available along with routine care (such as checking your blood pressure, fetal heart rate, growth, etc.).
-These are part of the ongoing screening process to ensure that the pregnancy continues to be low risk, a requirement for planned out of hospital birth.
+Blood and urine lab tests, paps, and ultrasounds are available along with routine care (such as checking your blood pressure, fetal heart rate, growth, etc.) which are part of the ongoing screening process to ensure that the pregnancy continues to be low risk, a requirement for planned home or birth center birth.

 What about costs?
 Do you take insurance?
-Most insurance plans are accepted.
+Most insurance plans are accepted and in-network.
 Please ask if you are unsure.
 Midwifery care is considerably more affordable than physician care with a hospital stay.

 Why Midwifery?
 I came to midwifery myself out of a desire for an empowering experience with a compassionate care provider who saw me as an individual and would treat both myself and my baby with gentleness, yet with a fierce protection of our safety.
 This is the type of care I think every family deserves, and I am honored to carry the torch of midwifery on for the generations to come.
 Pregnancy and birth are natural, empowering, deeply transformative, often challenging (physically and emotionally), bonding, human experiences.
 It is a gift to make it a part of my daily life and I look forward to sharing this unpredictable journey with you!

 Why Home Birth?
 Well, when you get down to the root of birth, it has always happened in the home.
 There is something very special about being in your own space, not having to travel in labor, but having your birth team come to you.
-I carry all the same medications, supplies and equipment to home births as are available at the birth center.
+I carry all the same medications, supplies and equipment to home births as are available at the birth center (with the exception of nitrous oxide, which is only available at the birth center).
 Oftentimes people have more room to roam at home, be it indoors, in their yard, or around the neighborhood.
 You have unlimited access to your own comfort items such as food, drink, photos, music, candles, etc. And your labor doesn't have to be interrupted with a trip to a birthing place such as the birth center or hospital.

 Isn't it messy?
 I think this is the number one question people have (even if they don't go ahead and ask).
 Yes, birth can be messy, but you'd be surprised how little mess there usually is after a home birth.
-We have disposable underpads, special ways to make the bed to protect your mattress, and midwife magic to get the laundry going, garbage taken out, and the place in fine order before slipping out to leave your new family in peace.
+We use disposable underpads, special ways to make the bed to protect your mattress, and midwife magic to get the place in fine order before slipping out to leave your new family in peace.
 I won't leave you with a mess and all in all, you can feel good about how little environmental impact your birth has made compared to in an institutionalized setting.